YugabyteDB-Samples/yugastore-k8s/README.md

 # Yugastore in Java

 ![Homepage](docs/home.png)
 This is an implementation of a sample ecommerce app.
-This microservices-based retail marketplace or eCommerce app is composed of **microservices written in Spring (Java)**, a **UI based on React** and **YugabyteDB as the distributed SQL database**.
+This microservices-based retail marketplace or eCommerce app is composed of microservices written in Java (Spring), a GUI based on React and YugabyteDB as the distributed SQL database.

 If you're using this demo app, please :star: this repository!
 We appreciate your support.